Universities in Madrid

 Universidad Complutense de Madrid

 The University Library contains over 2.2 million volumes, over 40,000 journal titles, and over 300 student computer terminals.
-The UCM, with a female/male ratio of 2:1, boasts over 2500 tenured professors.
+The UCM employs over 2,500 tenured professors.
 The two UCM campuses, located in the Ciudad Universitaria (Moncloa) and Somosaguas, cover more than 900 acres.
-This terrain includes a natural space of 250 acres, of which more than 160 are forested and 90 are landscaped grounds.
+This includes a natural space of 250 acres, of which more than 160 are forested and 90 are landscaped grounds.
+International students have access to university resources including the library, sports facilities, an on-site counselor, and computer labs.
+The ISA office is located less than 30 minutes away from the UCM via metro.

 Our programs at the Universidad Complutense de Madrid